Sunday, May 24, 2026, 2:30PM ~

 Alfama Concert Suite |

 José Corvelo is now one of the most sought-after Portuguese baritones.
 In 2000 he began a regular collaboration as a soloist with Circulo Portuense de Ópera, Teatro Nacional de São Carlos, Orquestra do Norte and The Portuguese Opera Company.
 His vast concert repertoire includes Händel’s Messiah, Mozart’s Requiem and Coronation Mass, Beethoven’s Symphony no. 9, Schubert’s Mass in G, Faurè’s Requiem, Rossini’s Stabat Mater, John Rutter’s Mass of the Children, and Orff’s Carmina Burana, among others.
-Recently he had a participation, as singer/actor, in a film by Michael Sturminger, “The Casanova Variations”.
+Recently he appeared as singer/actor in a film by Michael Sturminger, “The Casanova Variations”.